RedHatQuickCourses/rhods-qc-apps/7.hands-on-lab/README.md

 ## Specifications

-* Perform your exercise in a TensorFlow workbench.
+* Perform your exercise in the [fraud detection workbench](quay.io/mmurakam/runtimes:fraud-detection-v0.1.0).
 Make sure that the workbench is associated to a data connection that includes your S3 connection settings.
 Make sure that the workbench size is at least `Medium`.